Carbon emissions – more commonly known as greenhouse gases – are the leading contributors to the harmful effects our climate is experiencing.

 Photovoltaic (PV) panels are made of semiconducting materials that are treated with phosphorous and boron to create opposite charges between the top and bottom of the panel.

-Panels can be tied into the electrical grid or used to charge batteries with electricity for later use.
+Panels can be tied into the electrical grid to provide net metering or used to charge batteries with electricity for later use.
 Electricity bills can go way down with a grid-tie inverter.

 Solar Energy Definition